Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 - How to Prepare for Your GYN Care Appointment: A Checklist and Questions for Your Provider

 For women living with HIV (HIV+), there are many aspects to staying healthy.
-You are off to a good start if you take your medications on schedule, eat well, and get regular exercise.
+You are off to a good start if you take your medications on schedule, eat well, and get regular physical activity.
 But to take care of your whole body, you need to get regular gynecologic (GYN) care from a health care provider.
+Gynecologic care refers to the diagnosis and treatment of issues affecting the female reproductive organs (also called the female genital tract).

-It is very important for HIV+ women to have regular GYN visits and Pap smears.
-The Centers for Disease Control and Prevention (CDC) recommends that:
+It is very important for HIV+ women to have regular GYN visits and tests for cervical cancer.
+The US Centers for Disease Control and Prevention (CDC) recommends that:

 - HIV+ women have a complete gynecological examination, including a Pap smear, when they are first diagnosed and when they first seek prenatal care